h1dd3nsn1p3r/pdf-invoice/README.md

 - `Items:` This is the list of items that you want to show on the invoice. `name`, `quantity` & `price` are required fields.

-- `Currency:` This is the currency symbol that you want to show on the invoice.
-Default is `$`.

-- `Path:` This is the path where you want to save the PDF file.
-Path is **required**.
-If you don't provide the path, then the PDF will not be generated.

 For example:

 ```js